Introduction

 Do Varicose Veins Recur?

 The simple answer is yes.
-However, many contributing factors contribute to the development of recurrent varicose veins.
+However, there are many contributing factors to the development of recurrent varicose veins.

 • New sites of venous insufficiency